-Most people setting personal life goals think about what they can accomplish in the next few weeks or months.
-In my earlier posts, I have outlined why it is important to think about short-term, medium-term and long-term goals.
-In this post, we will dive deep into long-term goals and provide plenty of long-term goal examples that you can get inspiration from.
+Most people setting goals think about what they can accomplish in the next few weeks.
+But big, important goals can change your life, and take over a year to accomplish.
+In earlier posts, I have outlined why it is important to think about medium and long-term goals.
+In this post, we will dive deep into long-term goals with examples that you can get inspiration from.

 What are long-term goals?

-“Long-Term Goals Will Define Who You Become.
-They Will Define Your Success in Life”
+“Long-Term Goals Define Who You Become.
+They Define Your Success in Life”

 Setting long-term goals is important because it gives you long-term vision and helps make sure you live your life on purpose.
-You want to make sure that your career, your personal life and your family life are all heading in a direction that will make you and your loved ones happy for the long-term.
+You want to make sure that your career, your personal life and your family life are heading in a direction that will make you and your loved ones happy and fulfilled.

 It also takes hard work and planning to make big dreams a reality.
-You don’t want to be sitting around wishing something good would happen to you when you could be making sure that it does.
+You don’t want to be sitting around wishing something good happens when you could be making sure that it does.

-For example, a career change will require you to take on new training, get a new education, or network with new people.
-Having long-term goals will ensure you take the right short-term actions to deliver on that long-term promise.
-You need to be thinking pretty far in advance to make that happen successfully.
+A career change might require new training, education, or networking with new people.
+Having long-term goals ensure you take the right short-term actions to deliver on that long-term promise.

 “Set Short-Term Goals and You Will Win Games.
 Set Long-Term Goals and You Will Win Championships”